ers-stars/dolphot_jwst/docs/source/examples/dracoii.rst

  ...
  > splitgroups jdan18010_f606w_drc.fits >> phot.log

-The result is a set of fits files with "chip1" and "chip2" in the files names
+The result is a set of fits files with "chip1" and "chip2" in the files names.

 .. code-block:: bash